pablote3/basketball-java/aggregator/README.md

 # Aggregator

-Aggregator is a set of Java applications to flatten and enhance basketball statistics from a relational database populated by the accumulator applications.
+Aggregator is a set of Java applications to flatten and enhance basketball statistics from a relational database populated by the accumulator applications

 It is composed of four main components: